 How to Save Money and Skip the Lines in Rome

-It is absolutely essential that you do book your attraction entry in advance for most of these attractions.
-Ticket lines can get really really long in Rome, especially in the summer months, and you don’t want to waste your day in Rome standing in line.
+It is essential that you book tickets in advance for the Colosseum and the Vatican Museums.
+Lines in Rome can be enormous, especially in summer, and you do not want to waste your one day standing in a queue.

-The Vatican ticket price is normally similar on GetYourGuide compared to the official site.
-Personally we find GetYourGuide a lot easier to navigate than the official ticket site, however you might save a bit on the official site so do check both options.
+The Vatican ticket price is usually similar on GetYourGuide compared to the official site, but we find GetYourGuide easier to use.
+Check both and compare.
+For the Colosseum, the official site usually has the best prices for standard entry.

 Where to Stay in Rome